giuliavezzani/giuliavezzani_old.github.io/index.md

  <details style="margin-left: 20px;">
    <summary> <b>Brains, Minds and Machines Summer School (BMM 2016)</b> </summary>
    <p style="margin-left: 25px;"> BMM summer school is organized by Harvard Medical School
 September, and Massachusetts Institute of Technology, Woods Hole, Massachusetts, US.
-An intensive three-week course will give advanced students a “deep end” introduction to the problem of intelligence – how the brain produces intelligent behavior and how we may be able to replicate intelligence in machines.
-(Selected students: 30/300 nearly.)
-The school required the accomplishment of a 3 week project, for which I implemented an algorithm, capable of <b>detecting and recognize activities in real videos</b>.
-We achieved our goal by modeling the problem through <b>Hidden Markov Models</b> and by using <b>Bayesian Regression</b> as main approach.</p>
+An intensive three-week course gives advanced students a “deep end” introduction to the problem of intelligence – how the brain produces intelligent behavior and how we may be able to replicate intelligence in machines.
+The summer school selection process is very competitive due to the increasing number of applications and the small number of available positions.
+In  2016,  30 students have been selected among 300 nearly.
+The school requires the accomplishment of a 3 week project, for which I implemented an algorithm, capable of <b>detecting and recognize activities in real videos</b>.
+I achieved my goal by modeling the problem through <b>Hidden Markov Models</b> and by using <b>Bayesian Regression</b> as main approach.</p>
  </details>
  <details style="margin-left: 20px;">
    <summary>  <b>International Computer Vision Summer School (ICVSS 2016)</b>  </summary>
         <p style="margin-left: 25px;">ICVSS is organized by University
-of Cambridge and University of Catania, Ragusa, Italy.
+of Cambridge and University of Catania,  Italy.
 The tenth edition of the International Computer Vision Summer School aims to provide both an objective and clear overview and an in-depth analysis of the state-of-the-art research in Computer Vision.
 The courses will be delivered by world renowned experts in the field, from both academia and